blessed-sibanda/e-learning/README.md

 - JSON RESTful API with endpoints to retrieve subjects, retrieve available courses and their contents, and enroll in a course

+- Students can access a different chat room for each course they are enrolled on

 ## SetUp Instructions

 ### Install [Git](https://git-scm.com/downloads)